teslamate-org/teslamate/README.md

 Please follow the steps applicable to TeslaMate mentioned in [this article](https://support.teslafi.com/knowledge-bases/2/articles/161-my-vehicle-is-not-sleeping).

+#### What is the geo-fence feature for?

+At the moment geo-fences are a way to create custom locations like `🏡 Home` or `🛠️ Work`.That may be particularly useful if the addresses (which are provided by [OSM](https://www.openstreetmap.org)) in your region are inaccurate or if you street-park at locations where the exact address may vary.

 ## Contributions

 All Contributions are welcome and greatly appreciated!